-Years ago, my friend, Marcel, passed this Easy Cheesy Potato Casserole recipe on to me.
+Years ago, my friend, Marcel, passed this recipe for cheesy potatoes without sour cream on to me.
 And boy, was I ever glad she did.
-The first time I made it, I was stunned at just how tasty cheesy potatoes could be.
+The first time I made it, I was stunned at just how tasty they could be.
 My husband and son thought they were the best, and so it became a regular family favorite.

 Just the name of this recipe screams comfort food!
 Potatoes, bacon, and cheese are the ultimate trio.
 If three’s a crowd, it doesn’t apply here.
 These foods are meant for each other.